 - There are different approaches across the UK due to different legislation and guidance for the different countries.
 However, across the UK Safeguarding is regarded as everyone's responsibility.
 The Children Act 1989 state that the welfare of children and young people (hereafter referred to as children) is paramount.
 This includes their right to be safeguarded against all forms of abuse and neglect, including sexual and criminal exploitation.
 Colleagues should be alert to indications of possible child abuse and understand the procedures to be taken to raise their concerns. - 1.1.1 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - (a) Protecting children and young people from maltreatment. - (b) Preventing impairment of children's mental and physical health or development. - (c) Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - (d) Taking action to enable all children to have the best outcomes. - 1.2 There is no single law that defines the age of a child across the UK.
 Authorities in England, Wales, and Scotland each have their own guidance setting out the duties and responsibilities of organisations to keep children safe.
 They all agree that a child is anyone who has not yet reached their 18th birthday, apart from the following exceptions: - (a) Certain legislation includes reference to duties towards children and young people who are 18, 19 and 20 who have been looked after by the local authority after the age of 16 or who have a learning disability e.g., Children Act 2004 Part 1 (9) - (b) In Wales "children" includes everyone under the age of 18.
-Section 175 of the 2002 Act and section 3 of the Social Services and Well-being (Wales) Act 2014 (referenced as "the 2014 Act" hereafter) defines a child as a person under the age of 18 - 1.3 In Wales, the Welsh assembly adopted the provisions of the Children Act 2004 in Safeguarding guidance (Welsh Government, 2019), Working together to safeguard people guidance (Welsh Government, 2019) and the Wales Safeguarding Procedures (Wales Safeguarding Procedures Project Board, 2019) which provides a common set of child and adult protection procedures for every safeguarding board in Wales. - 1.4 In Wales, the Welsh assembly adopted the provisions of the Children Act 2004 in Safeguarding guidance (Welsh Government, 2019), Working together to safeguard people guidance (Welsh Government, 2019) and the Wales Safeguarding Procedures (Wales Safeguarding Procedures Project Board, 2019) which provides a common set of child and adult protection procedures for every safeguarding board in Wales. - 1.5 For the purpose of this policy it is assumed the students are Welsh Residents.
-In the event that a student lives in England and attends a Welsh School/ College, the response to Safeguarding concern/s may reflect the English Regulations depending where the alleged concern/s took place.
+Section 175 of the 2002 Act and section 3 of the Social Services and Well-being (Wales) Act 2014 (referenced as "the 2014 Act" hereafter) defines a child as a person under the age of 18 - 1.3 In Wales, the Welsh assembly adopted the provisions of the Children Act 2004 in Safeguarding guidance (Welsh Government, 2019), Working together to safeguard people guidance (Welsh Government, 2019) and the Wales Safeguarding Procedures (Wales Safeguarding Procedures Project Board, 2019) which provides a common set of child and adult protection procedures for every safeguarding board in Wales. - 1.4 For the purpose of this policy, it is assumed the students are Welsh Residents.
+In the event that a student lives in England and attends a Welsh School/ College, the response to Safeguarding concern/s may reflect the English Regulations depending on where the alleged concern/s took place.